jaylach/kale/README.md

 treat the data of your API as you would any other view.
 The gain here is that you can separate your view logic from your controllers and models. kale can compile to JSON and XML natively but other builders can be plugged in to allow compiling to any other format. kale is heavily inspired by the Ruby gem [rabl](https://github.com/nesquena/rabl).
-The syntax is loosely based off many popular languages, such as Ruby, Lua, and HTML.
+The syntax was designed to be very similar to JSON, as it's familiar to most web developers. kale also borrows a lot of conventions from the AngularJS project.

 kale sets out with a few main goals in mind: